Rufski/Rufski.github.io/_posts/2020-06-19-PMU-2-scraping.md

 The races have been divided using two indications that I named "category" and "subcategory" even though there is no hierarchy between the two qualifiers.

 The categories of races are:
-- trotting ("trot"), where horses run in a medium-paced gait, the trot
+- **trotting** ("trot"), where horses run in a medium-paced gait, the trot
-- jump racing ("obstacle"), where the horses have to race over obstacles
+- **jump racing** ("obstacle"), where the horses have to race over obstacles
-- flat racing ("plat"), where horses run full speed (gallop) between two points
+- **flat racing** ("plat"), where horses run full speed (gallop) between two points

 The subcategories are:
 - for trotting:
-  - harnessed ("attelé"), where the horses are pulling a two-wheeled cart called sulky where the jockey sits
+  - **harnessed** ("attelé"), where the horses are pulling a two-wheeled cart called sulky where the jockey sits
-  - saddled ("monté"), where the jockey rides the horse directly
+  - **saddled** ("monté"), where the jockey rides the horse directly
 - for jump racing:
-  - hurdling ("haies"), where the horses have to jump over meter-high obstacles made of brush, racing typically around 3 to 4kms
+  - **hurdling** ("haies"), where the horses have to jump over meter-high obstacles made of brush, racing typically around 3 to 4kms
-  - steeple-chase (same in French), where the horses encounter a greater variety of obstacles such as mounds, pits, water streams... and race a bit longer than for hurdling, typically more than 4kms
+  - **steeplechase** ("steeple-chase"), where the horses encounter a greater variety of obstacles such as mounds, pits, water streams... and race a bit longer than for hurdling, typically more than 4kms
-  - cross-country (same in French), where the race takes place in the open country, making use of various obstacles in the wild and extending from 5 to more than 7kms
+  - **cross-country** (same in French), where the race takes place in the open country, making use of various obstacles in the wild and extending from 5 to more than 7kms
 - for flat racing there is no subcategory

 ### Music: the horse's past performance